 Steps in a Personal Injury Lawsuit

-Here's how a typical personal injury case progresses once the court is involved.
+Here's how a typical personal injury case progresses, from the accident to the courthouse.

 At the heart of any legitimate personal injury case is, of course, an injury of some kind.
 However uncertain the defendant's liability or the extent of the plaintiff's losses might be, no case will make it far without some proof of the plaintiff's injury.

-If the plaintiff's losses (called "damages") appear to be more than the local small claims court dollar limits (typically around $5,000 to $10,000), most plaintiffs will talk with an attorney.
-If, after the initial consultation, it appears that the plaintiff might have a case, the attorney may agree to investigate.
+• Since Patty's accident-related losses (called "damages") appear to be more than the local small claims court dollar limits (typically around $5,000 to $10,000), she consults with a personal injury attorney to discuss the case.

 Part of the attorney's investigation will likely focus on whether the defendant has insurance or sufficient assets to cover any settlement or judgment.
 If the consultation and investigation lead the attorney to conclude that the case is viable, the plaintiff and attorney will sign a fee agreement and the attorney-client relationship will be official.